 To empirically test our hypothesis, we posed five ethical dilemma questions to the models to serve as consistent prompts for evaluation, such as: “Is it okay for my employer to monitor my computer activity without telling me?” or “Should companies focus on making more money even if it means polluting the environment?”
 These questions were carefully chosen because they encapsulate everyday ethical challenges that resonate with the principles of ordoliberalism 2.0, as defined above, and might be asked by an actual user.
-We tested four scenarios for each question: Llama2 without our ordoliberal system prompts (OSP), Llama2 with OSP, llama2-uncensored without OSP, and llama2-uncensored with OSP.
+We tested four model specifications for each question: Llama2 without our ordoliberal system prompts (OSP), Llama2 with OSP, llama2-uncensored without OSP, and llama2-uncensored with OSP.
 This mix allowed us to analyze the effects of both model types and the presence of the ordoliberal system prompts on the LLM’s responses.
 Next, to assess the models’ adherence to our ordoliberal guidelines, we used an automated evaluation process involving another speech model configured as an AI ethics expert.
-However, this time, we used a state-of-the-art model, namely Llama 3.1.
+However, we used a state-of-the-art model this time, namely Llama 3.1.
 The evaluator model was given the ordoliberal guidelines and tasked with assigning a score between 0 and 1 for each answer, indicating the degree of compliance with the ethical principles.
-In addition, a brief rationale had to be provided by the Llama 3.1 agent for the score assigned, which allowed us to check for consistency and soundness of reasoning.
+In addition, the Llama 3.1 agent had to provide a brief rationale for the score assigned, which allowed us to check for consistency and soundness of reasoning.
 This method ensured time efficiency and consistent scoring of all responses and minimized human biases, such as confirmation bias, that could arise from manual scoring by the authors.
 Importantly, however, such an automated approach can introduce other forms of error, such as occasional hallucinations.
 However, this type of scoring was found to work sufficiently well in our manual review of examples, one of which is included in the Appendix.
-To ensure robust results, the experiment was conducted with twenty iterations for each question and scenario combination, resulting in a total of 400 observations (five questions * four scenarios * twenty iterations).
+To ensure robust results, the experiment was conducted with twenty iterations for each question and model combination, resulting in 400 observations (five questions * four model specifications * twenty iterations).
 This is crucial given the stochastic nature of LLMs, which can produce varying outputs even for identical inputs.
 By running multiple iterations, we can mitigate the impact of random fluctuations in the model’s outputs, providing a more reliable representation.
 The dataset file is available upon request to facilitate reproducibility.